KjellKod/g3log/README.markdown

 ## What G3Log is:
 * ***G3log*** is the acting name for the third version of g2log and it stands for **g2log with dynamic sinks**
+* You can choose to use the default log receiver which saves all LOG calls to file, *or*, you can choose to use your own custom made log receivers, *or* you can use both, *or* as many sinks as you need.
 * G3log is an asynchronous, "crash-safe" logger.
 You can read more about it here [[g2log version]]( http://www.codeproject.com/Articles/288827/g2log-An-efficient-asynchronous-logger-using-Cplus)